Aerosol cans

 Batteries

 Request unwanted batteries for disposal through the DRS Waste Management App.
 DRS will recycle batteries whenever possible.
-Lithium metal batteries must have their terminals protected during shipment to prevent short circuits; tape can be used for this purpose.
+Lithium metal, lithium-ion and lithium polymer batteries must have their terminals (or connections) protected during shipment to prevent short circuits; non-conductive tape can be used for this purpose.

 Batteries should be separated and requested for disposal by type.
+You may add like batteries to a zip lock bag or box and request them as 1 item with weight being in total pounds (not to exceed 35 pounds).
 Use one of the following UI#’s when requesting your batteries for disposal:

 • UI# 7575 - Alkaline Batteries